kubeflow/kfp-tekton/sdk/python/tests/README.md

 The accumulated console logs can be found in /kfp-tekton/temp/test_kfp_samples_output.txt
 ```

-Goal should be to have all the 30 tests pass before we have a fair degress of confidence that the compile can handle a fair number of pipelines.
+Goal should be to have all the 30 tests pass before we have a fair degree of confidence that the compile can handle a fair number of pipelines.